-I grew up believing that “an apple a day keeps the doctor away” because my teacher always said it.
+I grew up believing that “an apple a day keeps the doctor away.”

-Maybe that’s why my dad always bought bowls upon bowls of green apples and pink ladies.
+Maybe that’s why my dad always bought bowls of green apples and Pink Ladys.

-In this guide, I debunk seven of the biggest ones flying around.
+In this guide, I debunk seven of the biggest copywriting myths flying around.
 You’ve heard them more times than you can count, and you need to avoid them like the plague.

 1. One size fits all

-Some business owners believe that if a piece of copy works for one occasion, it will work in any other scenario.
-This isn’t true.
+If a piece of copy works for one occasion, it will work in any other scenario.
+Right?

 When it comes to writing copy that converts, there isn’t a single, fixed approach.
-There are varying copywriting formulas.
-Although these formulas have the same overall concept, their approaches aren’t the same.
-Also, your copy can be long or short-form.
-And just because one type works for A doesn’t mean it will work for B.
+There are varying copywriting formulas, and although these formulas have the same overall concept, their approaches aren’t the same.

-For instance, it’s easy to sell a $47 product using short-form copy.
-But, you will need to make a hell of a convincing story when asking people to join your $6497 program.
+Also, the length of your sales copy matters.
+It’s easy to sell a $47 product using short-form copy.
+But, you will need to make a hell of a convincing story when asking people to join your $6997 program.

 2. Great copy always sells